 Here is how they differ from each other in a nutshell.

-What are the Types of Ad Tech Solutions?
+What are the Types of Adtech Solutions (adtech platform)?

 Online advertising is one solution offered by the advertising technology, which empowers the implementation of online ad campaigns, ensuring adaptability across various devices your audience uses.